covcom/205CDE/labs/15 RESTful API/worksheet.md

 ### Test your understanding

-1. Change the mash-up application: change the index.html and put Javascript into it to send the XMLHttpRequest to the php file (like we did in the 12 Introduction to PHP/suggestions.html example).
+1. Change the mash-up application: change the name of a file test.php to the test.html and put Javascript into it to send the XMLHttpRequest to the php file (like we did in the 12 Introduction to PHP/suggestions.html example).
 Change the geogram.php to echo the Json as the answer to the request.
 2. Change the mash-up application to use some other existing public REST APIs.
 Remember first to test your queries with Postman.